 By giving you both options, SmartClient allows you to address a broader range of projects with a single set of skills.
 You can even reuse existing content and portlets by embedding them in SmartClient user interface components.
 SmartClient allows a smooth evolution of your existing web applications—you aren’t forced to start over.

 Next, SmartClient is fully open to integration with other technologies.
-On the client, you can seamlessly integrate Java applets, Flash/Flex modules, ActiveX controls and other client technologies for 3D visualization, desktop integration, and other specialized functionality.
+In the browser, you can freely integrate 3rd party technology, whether that's navigation, 3D rendering, collaboration and conferencing tools, or other specialized functionality.
 On the server, SmartClient provides flexible, generic interfaces to integrate with any data or service tier that you can access through Java code.

 Finally, SmartClient is completely extensible, all the way down to the web standards on which the system is constructed.
 If you can’t do something “out of the box,” you can build or buy components that seamlessly extend SmartClient in any manner you desire.

+Reify & Hybrid Development

+The SmartClient platform also includes the Reify Low Code / No Code platform.
+Reify allows even non-programmers to visually design SmartClient screens.
+Screens created in Reify can be incorporated into any SmartClient application, so you can combine visual development and classic IDE-driven development in the same project, in any mix.

+Reify lets your design team build the simpler stuff, while your developers focus on the hard stuff.
+Imagine the productivity that’s possible when your development and design team can work concurrently on the same application, neither blocked on the other!

+To learn more about Reify, please visit Reify.com for a free trial account and free tutorials."

 We welcome your comments and requests, however large or small, to feedback@smartclient.com.

 Overview